ufal/npfl139/labs/12/board_game_cpp/README.md

 is submitted to ReCodEx, the above compilation command is automatically run before importing your module; any compilation error should be reported.

-## Performance
+## AZQuiz Performance

 The notable property of the C++ implementation is that it can run self-play simulation in several threads in parallel, batching evaluation requests from all the threads.
-This allows large speedup both in CPU-only and GPU setups, as indicated by the below table measurning approximate running times of generating 1000 self-play games and performing 1000 training updates with batch size of 512.
+This allows large speedup both in CPU-only and GPU setups, as indicated by the below table measurning approximate running times of generating 1000 AZQuiz self-play games and performing 1000 training updates with batch size of 512.

 | Implementation | Device | Workers (parallel MCTSes) | Time |